 Video SEO Statistics

 Video content is very popular with users nowadays.
 People like learning about products and services through videos, and it’s one of the best formats for ROI.
-Here are some SEO stats that prove it:
+Moreover, the facts provided below also reveal the usefulness of video marketing:

 - Videos perform best on course, contact, and media pages: play rates reach 35%, 32%, and 33% respectively, with engagement around 50%, 51%, and 45%.
 (Wistia)